PluralKit/PluralKit/docs/content/faq.md

 ### Why am I not able to edit a message via ID? or, Why is PluralKit editing the wrong message?
 It is not possible to edit messages via ID.
 Please use the full link, or reply to the message.

+### How do I reply-ping/reply-@ proxied messages?
+You cannot reply-@ a proxied messages due to their nature as webhooks.
+If you want to "reply-@" a proxied message, you must react to the message with 🔔, 🛎, or 🏓.
+This will send a message from PluralKit that reads "Psst, MEMBER (@User), you have been pinged by @You", which will being the Discord account behind the proxied message.